driessenslucas/researchproject/Thesis.md

 abstract: |
   In this research project, I delve into the fascinating realm of artificial intelligence, specifically focusing on reinforcement learning (RL) and its application in real-world scenarios.
 The crux of my investigation revolves around the challenging question: 'Is it possible to transfer a trained RL agent from a simulation to the real world?'
 This inquiry is particularly examined in the context of maze navigation.

-  This research is partitioned into sub-questions, which collectively aim to create a comprehensive understanding of the process.
+  \noindent \newline This research is partitioned into sub-questions, which collectively aim to create a comprehensive understanding of the process.
 Firstly, I explore the various virtual environments available for training a virtual RF-car, seeking the most effective platform for my purposes.
 Secondly, I delve into identifying the most suitable reinforcement learning techniques for this specific application, considering factors like efficiency, adaptability, and real-world applicability.
 Lastly, the research seeks to bridge the gap between simulation and reality, investigating the practicality and challenges involved in this transition.

-  Through this study, I aspire to contribute significantly to the field of AI and robotics, offering insights and methodologies that could potentially advance the implementation of RL in real-world applications.
+  \noindent \newline Through this study, I aspire to contribute significantly to the field of AI and robotics, offering insights and methodologies that could potentially advance the implementation of RL in real-world applications.
 The outcomes of this research could have far-reaching implications, not only in robotics but also in areas where simulation-based training is crucial.
 acknowledgements: |
+  This bachelor thesis, entitled "Exploring the Feasibility of Sim2Real Transfer in Reinforcement Learning," marks the culmination of my academic journey in New Media & Communication Technology at Howest, University of Applied Sciences.
+It investigates a pivotal question in the field of artificial intelligence: "Is it possible to transfer a trained RL-agent from a simulation to the real world?"
+This question emerges from my deep-seated curiosity about the intersection of virtual simulations and tangible applications, reflecting a broader challenge in AI to create adaptive, real-world systems from controlled simulations.

+  \noindent \newline My fascination with the concept of Sim2Real transfer originated during the 'Researchproject' module.
+Witnessing the potential of simulated environments to approximate complex real-world behaviors sparked my interest in exploring their practical applicability.
+I have structured this thesis to not only probe the theoretical foundations of Sim2Real transfer but to also experimentally test its viability through a series of innovative applications.
+These experiments aim to refine the methods of Sim2Real transfer, enhancing their effectiveness and reliability.

+  \noindent \newline The research methodology adopted for this thesis involves a combination of qualitative analyses and quantitative experiments.
+Theoretical studies provide a comprehensive background, setting the stage for empirical tests conducted in controlled environments.
+By systematically assessing the performance of RL agents in various scenarios, the research seeks to identify optimal strategies for effective Sim2Real transitions.

-  I am immensely grateful to my coach and supervisor, Gevaert Wouter, for his guidance and clever insights that significantly shaped the course of this research project.
-In addition to his invaluable assistance during the project, I would also like to extend my thanks for the enjoyable courses he delivered during my time at Howest.
+  \noindent \newline I extend heartfelt thanks to my coach and supervisor, Gevaert Wouter, for his invaluable guidance and insights throughout this research.
+His expertise and mentorship have been fundamental to my scholarly and personal growth.
+Gratitude is also due to Amaury Van Naemen for his technical support with 3D printing components crucial for my experiments.
+His assistance was pivotal in navigating the practical challenges of my research.

-  I would also like to extend my heartfelt thanks to Amaury Van Naemen, who provided crucial assistance in the form of 3D printing parts when I encountered difficulties and accidentally damaged components of my robot.
-His timely interventions saved me from many setbacks and allowed me to continue with my research.
-I am deeply grateful for his technical expertise and support, which significantly contributed to the success of this project.

-  Lastly, I express my gratitude to the faculty and staff at Howest for providing a conducive environment for learning and growth, fostering my passion for technology and innovation.
+  \noindent \newline Additional appreciation goes to the faculty and staff at Howest, whose commitment to fostering an innovative educational environment has profoundly influenced my development.
+Their support has been instrumental in my pursuit of technology and innovation.

+  \noindent \newline Lucas Driessens
+  \noindent \newline 01-06-2024
 ---

 <!-- pandoc thesis_new.md --o thesis_new.pdf -H deeplist.tex -f markdown-implicit_figures  --template template.tex --lua-filter pagebreak.lua -->